stephanadelsb/PPDP18/README.md

-# PPDP18
-# Due to the extension of the submission deadline, the access to our code will be available shortly.

-Code from the paper / Declarative GUIs: Simple, Consistent, and Verified
+# Declarative GUIs: Simple, Consistent, and Verified

-# Files Used in the article submitted to PPDP18 by Stephan Adelsberger, Anton Setzer, and Eric Walkingshaw
+## Files Used in the article submitted to PPDP18 by Stephan Adelsberger, Anton Setzer, and Eric Walkingshaw

 ## Code in Agda
 0. All Agda Code